Owais-Khalid/Data_Science-Salaries-Dashboard-Tableau/README.md

 **Data Cleaning**

 I used Excel for data cleaning.
-a.
-Checked for data types
+1. Checked for data types.
-b.
-Filter out irelevant data
+2. Filter out irelevant data.
-c.
-Remove unwanted colunms
+3. Remove unwanted columns.
-d.
-Converted the salaries coulnm into salary_in_usd clunm.The salary in USD (FX rate divided by avg.
-USD rate for the respective year via fxdata.foorilla.com)
+4. Converted the salaries coulnm into salary_in_usd clunm.The salary in USD (FX rate divided by avg.
+USD rate for the respective year via fxdata.foorilla.com).
-e.
-The average number of people that worked for the company during the year: S less than 50 employees (small) M 50 to 250 employees (medium) L more than 250 employees (large)
+5. The average number of people that worked for the company during the year: S less than 50 employees (small) M 50 to 250 employees (medium) L more than 250 employees (large).

 **Data Visulazation**